-- Policy Development and Cultural Resource Management - As stewards of the Navy’s ship and aircraft wrecks, UAB ensures Navy compliance with federal laws and regulations as well as develops, coordinates, reviews and implements historic preservation and cultural resourse management policy.
+- Policy Development and Cultural Resource Management — To protect U.S. Navy cultural resources, UAB develops, reviews, and implements historic preservation and cultural resource management policy.
+UAB also ensures Navy compliance with federal laws, regulations, and industry standards.
 While in situ preservation is preferred, NHHC has established a permitting program, pursuant to the Sunken Military Craft Act and 32 CFR 767, to allow for intrusive research and other activities directed at Navy's sunken and terrestrial military craft for archaeological, historical, or educational purposes.
-Click on Permitting Program to learn more.

 - Artifact Conservation and Curation — UAB maintains the Archaeology & Conservation Laboratory for the stabilization, treatment, preservation, research, and curation of artifacts recovered from U.S. Navy ship and aircraft wrecks.